Why Aren't You Knitting Socks?

 Here are a few favorites:

-Denise DeSantis of Earthtones Girl.
-Her YouTube channel has a free No Fear Sock Knitting online course to follow!
+Denise DeSantis of Earthtones Girl has a free No Fear Sock Knitting online course on her YouTube channel.

 Tin Can Knits also has great resources in the form of blog posts and tutorials.
 Their Rye Socks pattern was suggested by all three of our team members!